Furnace Repairs

 8. Ensure the area around the furnace is clear of debris and combustible materials.

 Changing the heating elements is a job for a furnace professional because there are dangerous components, and they require exact work to install and ensure they are operating safely.
 This is usually the same as any other electrical component of the furnace.
-Electricians should handle all of the electrical wiring and parts of the furnace.
+Some electrical wiring or panel issues may require an electrician, but furnace controls, airflow, heating elements, and system diagnosis should start with an HVAC technician who works on the whole heating system.

 John Owens Services, Inc. is a professional in furnace maintenance in Petaluma, Santa Rosa, San Rafael, and the surrounding areas that can install, repair, and service all different types of air conditioning and furnace systems, from electric and gas to heat pump systems.
 Whether it is maintaining older units or installing a new furnace, we can help ensure you have warm air throughout the heating season.
 We can also clean and seal ductwork and test your indoor air quality to ensure your HVAC system runs at peak efficiency.
 We even have a free online heating and air conditioning quote tool, so you can see the cost of any furnace maintenance or installation job beforehand.
 If you are in need of electric furnace repair, gas furnace maintenance, heat pump services, or any other furnace service, we are the HVAC technician to contact!